-Both of these examples demonstrate how a salesperson can increase his or her sales by suggesting relevant services or products that match the customer’s needs.
+Both of these examples demonstrate how a sales management professional can increase his or her sales by suggesting relevant services or products that match the customer’s needs.
 Cross-selling is an important tool in a salesperson’s toolkit and is definitely something worth understanding and implementing in your sales process.

 When done well, cross-selling has the potential to help increase sales by making it easy for customers to purchase additional products or services that make sense for them.
 Understanding how to use this tactic can help you to improve your sales performance and increase your business revenue.

 Cross-selling usually happens after a customer has made a decision to purchase a product or service from your business.
 As a result, most of the time you’ll have already walked through most of your sales process.
 Still, if you prepare, you can effectively lay the foundation for a successful cross-sell that benefits both you and your customer.

 Here are five steps that will help you cross-sell your next customer: